vansteki/ohmykali/content/docs/index.md

 ```
 ## ISO Mirrors Sites

-You can also use mirror site if download progress is to slow.
+You can also use mirror site if download progress is too slow.

 This script use `kali-2021.1` by default.
 If your live USB is made with `kali-2021.1`, your should also config these options to the same version.

 ### officialISO
 ```